-The Organization has no provision for losses on contingent liabilities as at December 31, 2016 and 2015.
+The Organization has no provision for losses on contingent liabilities as at December 31, 2017 and 2016.

-Capital commitments: The Organization had no capital commitments in respect of tangible and intangible assets as at December 31, 2016, (December 31, 2015: none).
+Capital commitments.
+As at December 31, 2017 the Organization had capital commitments of USD 194,478 with respect to acquisition of fixed and intangible assets (December 31, 2016: none).

-Operating lease commitments: the Organization leases a number of offices under operating leases.
+Operating lease commitments.
+The Organization leases a number of offices under operating leases.
 The leases typically run for a period of 3-5 years.
 Lease payments are reviewed every 2-3 years to reflect market rentals.
 Some leases provide for additional rent payments that are based on changes in a local price index.